One of the most powerful jazz singers of all time, the music of Nina Simone has embedded itself into not just jazz history, but the wider world too.

 I Put a Spell on You (released 1965)

-Another chart success, this recording has singing and playing with a rhythm section cushioned by strings and brass.
+Another chart success, this recording has Nina Simone singing and playing with a rhythm section cushioned by strings and brass.

-On this track, saxophone solo interjecting as the builds momentum. ’s voice is bitter and taunting, a slightly histrionic
+On this track, Simone’s voice is bitter and taunting, a slightly histrionic saxophone solo interjecting as the song builds momentum.

 The sentiment is vitriolic and possessive, reflected in her biting tone and sharp phrasing.